ind4skylivey/laravel-secure-baseline/README.md

 No complex setup.
 No security expertise required.
 Just install the package, run `php artisan secure:scan`, and get a color-coded Laravel security report with **pass (✅)**, **warning (⚠️)**, and **fail (❌)** statuses.
 Export results as JSON, Markdown, HTML, or SARIF for GitHub Security integration.
 Perfect for local development, staging validation, and production deployment gates.

-## 🙌 Why Laravel Teams Use This
+## 🙌 Why Laravel Developers Use This Scanner

-- Blocks deploys when `APP_DEBUG=true` in CI.
-- Enforces secure cookies and security headers by default.
-- No telemetry; runs entirely inside your pipeline.
+- Built for CI: Add security checks to every pull request so misconfigurations never reach production.
+- Secure deploys: Enforce a repeatable security baseline before each release.
+- Actionable findings: Provide remediation steps tuned for Laravel 10/11.
+- Fits real pipelines: Works with GitHub Actions, GitLab CI, Jenkins, and self-hosted runners.
+- Production-ready: Flags debug routes, weak cookies, missing HTTPS headers, and outdated dependencies.

 ---